Luming-L/NGG/Welcome file.md

 The genome is large and complex (32 Gb).
 We sequence the genome: 110 million long reads, 32x **coverage**, **N50** read length 14.2kb, **PacBio**. avoid sample bias, span long repeat region (double check: one long read spanning, some smaller reads truly overlapping the long read)
+An assembly algorithm: MARVEL
+MARVEL has two-phase read correction to keep PacBio reads intact for assembly.

 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints